 Will released his debut solo album on harmonica, A Cut Above (2013) to high critical acclaim celebrating his innovation in his arrangements.
 Songlines **** He is a virtuoso, wringing from the humble ‘tin-sandwich’’ sounds ranging from the delicate flourishes of Waxy’s to the rhythmic rasps of Old Joe Clark……the sounds and rhythms he achieves in Amazing Grace are indeed amazing.’

-His duos with Dan Walsh (Walsh and Pound 2011) on banjo and Eddy Jay on accordion Ignite (2016) and upcoming album October 2019 cement his status as ‘one of the world’s greatest harmonica players’ (The Daily Telegraph).
+His duos with Dan Walsh (Walsh and Pound 2011) on banjo and Eddy Jay on accordion Ignite (2016) and his latest releases (Through The Seasons 2018) and (A Day Will Come 2020) cement his status as ”One of the World’s top harmonica players” Daily Telegraph

 Will’s work on the melodeon stems from his love of folk and roots from morris to the breathless sounds of his current ceilidh band Relentless.
 His playing defies the limits of the ‘keyed’ instrument and its traditional genres – taking it from gospel to blues and jazz.

 He released two albums as half of the melodeon and viola duo Haddo (Homecoming 2013, Borderlands 2014), receiving four-star reviews in The Scotsman, Songlines and The Daily Telegraph .
 Their arrangements and pieces were firmly based on traditions of the UK, as a reviewer for Spiral Earth emphasised:

 ‘Jigs from Scotland, Morris tunes from Oxford, fresh takes on trad tunes and reworkings of contemporary classiscs… an interplay of two strands of the same musical tradition that stretches from Shetland to the Scilly Isles.’